MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netadapter/Set-NetAdapterSriov.md

 # Set-NetAdapterSriov

 ## SYNOPSIS
-Sets the SR-IOV properties of the network adapter, such as the number of virtual functions, the number of VPorts, and the number of queue pairs for default and non-default VPorts.
+Sets the SR-IOV properties of the network adapter, such as the number of virtual functions, and the number of queue pairs for default and non-default VPorts.

 ## SYNTAX